pragma-/pbot/doc/Admin.md

 ## Message-history/user-tracking
 PBot's message history uses an advanced user tracking algorithm in order to ensure that messages are being stored in the right message history accounts.
-The following commands query and manipulate the message history account links.
+This is also used for detecting ban-evasions and looking up also-known-as aliases.

 Note that "message history account" and "PBot user account" are distinct accounts.